• Skip to primary navigation

 Instructions

-• Place in a large pot and cover with water.
+• Place in a large pot and cover with room temperature water.
 Over medium-high heat, bring potatoes to a boil.
 Reduce to medium heat and simmer for about 15-20 minutes, or until potatoes fall apart when pierced with a fork (time depends on the size of your potatoes).
 Drain well.

 • Add heavy cream and potatoes back to the pot.
 Using a potato masher or an electric mixer, slowly mash/blend potatoes and heavy cream together until incorporated and no lumps remain.
-Add butter and salt and pepper, mixing until incorporated.

 • Optionally, top with fresh chopped parsley or chives before serving.